alexandrtar/ml-course/README.md

 * Instance segmentation for anatomical structures

+* Face Generation: Potential applications in anonymized medical imaging and synthetic data generation

 Media & Entertainment
 ---

 * Content classification and tagging automation

-* Generative AI for content creation
+* Generative AI for content creation: Face generation for character creation and visual effects

 * Object detection and tracking in videos